goksenpasli/GpTranslator/README.md

 # GpTranslator
-This is System tray translate app with turkish screen reader
+This is System tray translate app with turkish tesseract ocr engine